phuvf/wireless_artnet_led_controller/README.md

 It drives a variety of individually addressable LED products (both strips and matrices) and connects to standard WiFi networks over which it receives ArtNet data.

+This repository contains:
+* Documentation for the product
+* Downloads of the latest software

+The device is based on Espressif's ESP32 microprocessor platform - note, however, that it will note run an a plain vanilla ESP32.
+If you're interested in buying some controllers, please email me: <nick@zinc.uk.com>.

 ### Product visuals
 <img src="https://github.com/phuvf/wireless_artnet_led_controller/blob/master/img/box.jpg" width="500">
 <img src="https://github.com/phuvf/wireless_artnet_led_controller/blob/master/img/plan.png" width="500">